Halesworth: History

+Military history

 A short distance to the north-east of the town itself, in Holton, lies the Second World War airfield of RAF Halesworth.

 The airfield was constructed in 1942–1943, and initially the 56th Fighter Group of the United States 8th Army Air Force were stationed there.
 In 1944, it became the base of the 489th Bomb Group flying B24 Liberators.
 They played a part in the build-up and conduct of the D-Day, from 6 June 1944.
 From July they switched to strategic offensive bombing until November, when they ceased operations to return to America.

 Between January and June 1945, the 5th Emergency Rescue Squadron operated from the base, flying "war-weary" P47 and B17 aircraft.
 Their mission was to carry dinghies and smoke markers to aid downed crews found at sea.
 The airfield closed for flying in February 1946.
 Today it is an industrial site owned by Bernard Matthews Ltd, but there is a museum.

-There are historical records of some 30 pubs in Halesworth.
+In 1862 the Rifle Hall was presented to the town by the family of a late captain of the rifle corps, Andrew Johnston.
+It is so called because it was used as a drill hall by the rifle corps.

+The hall was originally built in 1792 as a theatre and was used from 1812 to 1844 by the theatre manager David Fisher.
+He owned an itinerant theatre group which travelled a circuit of theatres in East Anglia (including the Fisher Theatre in Bungay which has now been fully restored).